OUR MISSION IS TO RESTORE THE UNSEEN BEAUTY OF THE BROKEN.

 We chose the name Beyt for our flagship brand because of its symbolic meaning of house/home in both Hebrew and Arabic.

 We generate revenues from sales not from donations.
-We aim to achieve and maintain financial sustainability to create benefits for all our stakeholders.
+We decided to adopt a business instead of a non-profit organization to create benefits to all our stakeholders.

 Between 2014 and January 2018 we joined the community of Certified B Corporations, a community of businesses around the world dedicated to solving social and environmental issues.